Top

 Our lawyers understand how emotionally taxing it can be to determine child custody and create a parenting plan.
 With almost 20 years of experience helping families in Pittsburgh and the surrounding areas resolve these family law issues, our Pittsburgh office is certain we can assist you in finding the best possible outcome for you and your family.
 We know that your child(ren) are your top priority, which is why our lawyers make them ours as well.

 Heather Schmidt Bresnahan is an effective negotiator and a relentless trial family law lawyer.
-Her extensive family law background includes effective representation in Native American custody cases and Grandparent’s custodial rights (under certain circumstances).
+Her extensive family law background includes effective representation in Native American custody cases and grandparent’s custodial rights (under certain circumstances).

 • Heather is very professional.